 Interpretation of your ADNTRO results

-The Hodking's Lymphoma result that you can find in the ADNTRO genetic test, is based on 3,077 cases and 13,680 controls of European descent, providing a solid basis for the interpretation of results.
+The Hodking's Lymphoma result you can find in the genetic test of ADNTROis based on 3,077 cases and 13,680 controls of European descent, providing a solid basis for the interpretation of results.

 Differences between Hodgkin's and Non-Hodgkin's disease